The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 In maintenance scheduling, the scheduler determines who will perform the work and coordinates materials, equipment, and an overall timeframe for the job.
-This kind of schedule doesn’t just target specific dates — work can also be performed at repeated intervals, like in a preventive maintenance program.
+This kind of schedule doesn’t just target specific dates — it allows work to be scheduled and performed at repeated intervals, like in a preventive maintenance program.

-UpKeep’s CMMS provides a comprehensive solution to ordinary PM scheduling.
-Why spend time manually submitting work orders and setting reminders for your PM schedules when you could have a system that:
+UpKeep’s CMMS provides a comprehensive solution to ordinary preventive maintenance planning and scheduling.
+Why spend time manually submitting work orders and setting reminders for your preventive maintenance schedules when you could have a system do the work for you?
+UpKeep:

 • Automates work orders